donavon/lambdog-server/README.md

 > Note: POST data will only be decoded if the `Content-Type` header is `application/json` (for JSON encoded) or `application/x-www-form-urlencoded` (for URL encoded).

-The second argument is the original `event` object passed to the `handler`.
+The second argument is a combined object containing the original `event` object passed to the `handler` as well as the `context` object used for Netlify Identity (see the [Netlify docs](https://docs.netlify.com/functions/functions-and-identity/) for details).
 Use this as your "escape hatch" in case your function needs to know more about how it was called.
 For example, you can check for a particular header value, or get the entire post data even if the `Content-Encoding` wasn't properly set.

 ### Throwing

-If you throw an error, Lambdog will, by default (unless you set `errorCallback` in config), format a status code of 500 with the error message as the body.
+If you throw an error, Lambdog will, by default (unless you set `errorCallback` in config), format a status code of 400 with the error message as the body.

-If you throw an object, Lambdog will return that object "as-it".
+If you throw an object, Lambdog will return that object "as-is".
 This is your response escape hatch.

 ### Return value

-Your function can return a value directly, or it can be an `async` function what resolves to a value.
+Your function can return a value directly, or it can be an `async` function what resolves to a value (i.e. return a Promise).

 The results from your function will be JSON stringified and placed in the body.